AirTrunk opens its new Sydney data centre

-Hyperscale data centre company AirTrunk has today opened its new flagship facility in Western Sydney, Australia.
+Hyperscale data center company AirTrunk has today opened its new flagship facility in Western Sydney, Australia.

 AirTrunk says this new facility is the first step in its wider growth strategy across the Asia-Pacific region and showcases the company’s deployment speed, scalability, higher reliability, as well as cost and energy efficiency.